underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 ## Literal types

-A value may have multiple types.
+A Scala value may have multiple types.
 For example, the string `"hello"` has at least three types:
 `String`, `AnyRef`,